nadavwr/DupaSweep/README.md

 Top outlines matches Exactly the original sweep outlines, bottom outlines are adjusted to the extra key.

-Gerber files are available for the left and right halves.
+Gerber files are available.
 You can find them in the GitHub actions panel.

 See the [workflow](.github/workflows/build.yml) or the [Makefile](Makefile) for more details.